-~ If LPG is being used is it stood up securely within a tamper proof cage on firm and level ground?
+If LPG is being used is it stood up securely within a tamper proof cage on firm and level ground?
 Are hoses/pipes and regulators in good condition?
 Is the LPG stored away from the structures?
 (Should be 2m from any building openings or boundaries, 3m from any combustible, corrosive or oxidising materials and 1m from vehicles)?
 Is LPG protected from passing vehicle traffic?
 Fire Safety: Yes No n/a Are all fire exits unlocked and clear from obstruction?
 11,7 G Are all fire exit signs in position and the charge lights illuminated?
 Are the appropriate type and number of fire extinguishers in place?
 Is fire equipment easily located and accessible (visible)?
 Fire extinguishers have a checked date within 12 months, pressure valve is within the green and the pin (and tag) are still in place?
 Has a fire assembly point been identified, are staff/contractors aware of its location?
 Are routes to the fire assembly point signed and clear of obstruction?
 Have the fire marshals been appointed and briefed on the evacuation procedures?
 Have staff been briefed on the evacuation procedures?
 Has the emergency lighting and alarm system been tested?
 Are combustible materials routinely moved to waste collection points on-site?
-Welfare Facilities and First Aid: Yes No n/a Have staff been made aware of the location of first aid, and how to contact the medical staff?
+Welfare Facilities and First Aid: Voc No n /a Yes No n/a Have staff been made aware of the location of first aid, and how to contact the medical staff?
 Are accident/incident forms available to management staff?
 Are toilet, washing, rest and drinking water facilities in good working order?
 Structures, installations and production equipment: Yes No n/a Is all contractors' equipment in full and proper working order?
 Is all contractors' equipment clean and well presented?
 Have completion forms for temp' structures and production equipment (rigging, stages etc) been signed by the contractor to confirm they are safe for public access?
 Have completion forms for installations (set flats, production elements, dressing, floor coverings etc) been signed by the contractor to confirm they are safe for public access?
-Noise: Yes No n/a 110100.
-Is noise exposure liable to exceed 85dB today?
+Noise: Yes No n/a les NO -11/ a Is noise exposure liable to exceed 85dB today?
+Is there a method of monitoring noise levels?
+Are there methods of reducing noise levels (where applicable)?

 Is there sufficient ear protection, and signing of ear protection zones (where applicable)?
-Facilities for People with Special Needs: Yes No n/a Have facilities for those with special needs been provided and are they in serviceable condition? \perp Emergency and Incident Planning: Yes No n/a Are all staff briefed on Run, Hide, Tell Have staff been briefed on contingency/emergency plans?
+Facilities for People with Special Needs: Yes No n/a Have facilities for those with special needs been provided and are they in serviceable condition?
+Emergency and Incident Planning: Yes No n/a Are all staff briefed on Run, Hide, Tell Have staff been briefed on contingency/emergency plans?
 Are radios/event comms charged and distributed to staff?